Can you return a car you just bought?

 The bottom line

-If you’re unable to return a car, there are other ways to get rid of it.
+If you cannot return a car, there are other ways to get rid of it.
 You can sell it or file a lemon law claim under certain circumstances.
-Alternatively, if you have buyer’s remorse due to high payments but want to keep the car, you can refinance the auto loan to lower the payments.
+Alternatively, after a few months of making payments, you can refinance the auto loan.